zimatek/RobotCombat/README.md

 This project provides the structure to run virtual robot combats.
 Robots can be controlled manually (with the [ManualRobot]() class) or automated (with the [AutomatedRobot]() class).

+It requires the following Python packages:
+* pygame
+* numpy

  ## Combat rules

  Estas reglas habría que programarlas en una clase superior que gestione un torneo.